Canada - Ecuador Relations

 Canada is represented in Ecuador by the Embassy of Canada in Quito and also maintains an Honorary Consul in Guayaquil.
 Ecuador is represented in Canada by the Embassy of Ecuador in Ottawa, and also maintains Consulates in Toronto, Montreal and Vancouver.

-The Ecuadorian Canadian Chamber of Commerce (Quito and Guayaquil chapters) are actively promoting and strengthening commercial and personal ties between Ecuador and Canada.
-Created in 2001 the Quito Chapter has over 70 active members in five different sectors.
-The Guayaquil chapter was created in 2003 and now counts 92 members, mostly from the sectors of tourism, agriculture and education.
+The Ecuadorian Canadian Chamber of Commerce (Quito and Guayaquil chapters) is actively promoting and strengthening commercial and personal ties between Ecuador and Canada.

 - Date Modified: